URL Rewriting

 XSLTServlet will always write to the HTTP response.
 The second invocation of XSLTServlet therefore needs to read its input from the HTTP request body which contains the response of the first servlet.
 Since request attributes are preserved throughout the entire pipeline, we need to clear the xslt.input with an explicit call to clear-attribute.

-What benefits does it have to exchange data through request attributes: We save one serialization step: XQueryServlet directly passes the node tree of its output as a valid XQuery value, so XSLTServlet does not need to parse it again.
+The benefit of exchanging data through request attributes is that we save one serialization step: XQueryServlet directly passes the node tree of its output as a valid XQuery value, so XSLTServlet does not need to parse it again.

 The advantages become more obvious if you have two or more XQueries which need to exchange information: XQuery 1 can use the XQuery extension function request:set-attribute() to save an arbitrary XQuery sequence to an attribute.
-XQuery 2 then calls request:get-attribute() to retrieve this value.
-It can directly access the data passed in from XQuery 1.
-No time is lost serializing/deserializing the data.
+XQuery 2 then subsequently calls request:get-attribute() to retrieve this value.
+As it can directly access the data passed in from XQuery 1, no time is lost serializing and deserializing the data.

-Let's have a look at a more complex example: the XQuery sandbox web application needs to execute a user-supplied XQuery fragment.
+Let's have a look at a more complex example: eXist-db's eXide web application needs to execute a user-supplied XQuery fragment.
 The results should be retrieved in an asynchronous way, so the user doesn't need to wait and the web interface remains usable.

 let $query := request:get-parameter("qu", ())